proedgeconsultsng/alx-system_engineering-devops/0x00-shell_basics/README.md

-added a new script to create a new dir in the /tmp dir added a new script to move a file between dirs added a script to del a file added a script to del a dir
+added a new script to create a new dir in the /tmp dir added a new script to move a file between dirs added a script to del a file added a script to del a di added a new scipt to  change to previous dir